PaloAltoNetworks/terraform-google-vmseries-modules/examples/vpc_peering_common_with_network_tags/README.md

 cd terraform-google-vmseries-modules/examples/vpc-peering-common-with-network-tags
 ```

 3. Fill out any modifications to `example.tfvars` file - at least `project`, `ssh_keys` and `allowed_sources` should be modified for successful deployment and access to the instance.
+There is also a few variables that have some default values but which should also be changed as per deployment requirements :
+ - General
+   - region_1
+   - region_2
+ - vmseries
+   - bootstrap_options
+     - panorama-server
+     - dns-primary
+     - dns-secondary
+  - linux_vms
+    - linux_disk_size

 4. Apply the terraform code: